 Our award-winning flagship conservation program recognizes and promotes excellent stewardship of the night sky.
-We’ve certified more than 65 Dark Sky Places worldwide across six continents, comprising more than 58,000 square km (21,200 square miles).
+As of August 2019, we’ve certified more than 120 International Dark Sky Places worldwide across six continents, comprising more than 90,000 square km (34,700 square miles).

 Our FSA program certifies outdoor lighting fixtures that minimize glare, reduce light trespass and protect the night sky.
 Thousands of products and more than one hundred manufacturers have already been approved under the FSA program.